-Program Plan and Description
+A. Program Plan and Description

-1) Statement of Need (5 points)
+1) Statement of Need (5 Points)

-The Applicant must provide names of Title I high schools to be served in program and address of the project location and identify the geographic area in which the project will be located - this includes the Contractor and any community-based partners, if appropriate.
-Identify and discuss the need of the targeted population in the(se) area(s).
+- a.
+The Contractor must provide names of Title I high schools to be served in program and address of the project location and identify the geographic area in which the project will be located this includes the Contractor and any community-based partners, if appropriate.
+Identify and discuss the need of the targeted population in these areas. - b.
 Part of the need statement should be a clear vision for working with college success and bootcamps, along with how the contractor plans to understand the needs and feelings of the community and students.
 The contractor should also identify any systems already in place and, if applicable, build on existing work before identifying gaps that call for new initiatives.
 The statement should also include a clear vision for what is needed in terms of college preparation that is different from what has already been provided in the community or school and/or what gaps in knowledge need to be addressed.

-2) Expected Outcomes and Outputs (10 points)
+2) Expected Outcomes and Outputs (10 Points)

-All applicants must identify the number of student participants to be served and provide measurable results, or outcomes, that will result from the project and meet the goals stated in the project plan.
+All Contractors must identify the number of student participants to be served and provide measurable results, or outcomes, that will result from the project and meet the goals stated in the project plan.
 State the hours of operation, dates of the program, and college preparation skills that will be targeted - be very specific.
 If using a recognized curriculum/program, please list and explain the skills with expected outcomes.

-3) Project Design / Implementation Plan (10 points) Begin this section by stating the project goals.
+3) Project Design / Implementation Plan (15 Points)

-Include the proposed methods that will be used to address the stated outcomes and outputs and to provide the activities to occur in the college preparation bootcamp.
-Specify how the proposed methods are innovative in Jacksonville and how the community as well as parents will be creatively engaged in the student's success.

-Outline a plan of action that describes the scope and detail of how the proposed work will be accomplished and includes a timeline for completion of work (Include planning days, a sample timeline of activities, as well as start and ending dates and hours for the bootcamp).

-Please include details that include curriculum to be used, delivery methods, lunch and snack plans, incentive plans, or any other details of significance to the program.
+- a.
+Begin this section by stating the project goals.
+Include the propose methods that will be used to address the stated outcomes and outputs and to provide the activities to occur in the college preparation bootcamp.
+Specify how the proposed methods are innovative in Jacksonville and how the community as well as parents will be creatively engaged in the student's success. - b.Outline a plan of action that describes the scope and detail of how the proposed work will be accomplished and includes a timeline for completion of work (Include planning days, a sample timeline of activities, as well as start and ending dates and hours for the bootcamp). - c.
+Please include details on the curriculum to be used, delivery methods, lunch and snack plans, incentive plans, or any other details of significance to the program.
 The curriculum should include cultural sensitivity and should be evidence-based models.
-The bootcamp plan should include, but is not limited to, the following:

-- Standardized Test Taking Strategies: Time management, answer approach, managing stress, selfconfidence, pre-test strategies, practice & preparation - ACT Prep test practice, strategies, and instruction in each of the subject areas: English, Math, Science & Reading - SAT Prep test practice, strategies and instruction in each of the subject areas: Math, Reading, Writing - College Search and Admissions strategies - Scholarship Search and strategies: Financial aid; local, state, national, institutional scholarship search; scholarship essay preparation; scholarship interviews - Preparing for college: study strategies, majors/careers, etc. - Individualized student college and scholarship preparation checklist and action plan - Transportation for participants to and from program
+The bootcamp plan should include, but is not limited to, the following: - Standardized Test Taking Strategies: Time management, answer approach, managing stress, self-confidence, pre-test strategies, practice & preparation - ACT Prep test practice, strategies, and instruction in each of the subject areas: English, Math, Science & Reading - SAT Prep test practice, strategies and instruction in each of the subject areas: Math, Reading, Writing - College Search and Admissions strategies - Scholarship Search and strategies: Financial aid; local, state, national, institutional scholarship search; scholarship essay preparation; scholarship interviews - Preparing for college: study strategies, majors/careers, etc. - Individualized student college and scholarship preparation checklist and action plan - Transportation for participants to and from program - At least one parent engagement activity - Literacy, career, and college readiness activities and teaching strategies

-Organizational and Subject Matter Program Competence
+B. Organizational and Subject Matter Program Competence

-4) Essential Service Goals (13 Points)
+4) Essential Services Goals (13 Points)

-Include a description of how the project activities will align with the KHA Essential Service Plan Goals; please be as specific as possible in listing which goals will be addressed and how they will be addressed with the project plans and activities.
+Include a description of how the project activities will align with the KHA Essential Services Goals; please be as specific as possible in listing which goals will be addressed and how they will be addressed with the project plans and activities.

-5) Evaluation and sustainability (12 Points)
+5) Evaluation and Sustainability (12 Points)